marufhasan1/user_info/README.md

 ### `c_OS()`
-If you want to get the client Operating System Name Use this Method, This Method will return Client Operating System
+If you want to get the client Operating System Name, Use this Method, This Method will return Client Operating System

 **Example**
 ```php